LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor vs ASUS ZenScreen MB16ACE 15.6" FHD Portable Monitor

 Who should buy each?

-Choose the ASUS ZenScreen MB16ACE 15.6" FHD Portable Monitor if: you travel frequently, you want an ultra-lightweight option, or you need quick connectivity with USB-C. (15.6" display, 25.04 oz weight)
+Choose the ASUS ZenScreen MB16ACE 15.6" FHD Portable Monitor if: you need a lightweight monitor for travel, want a budget-friendly option, or require easy connectivity with both USB-C and USB-A devices.
+(15.6" display, 25.04 oz weight)

 Conclusion